SiaFoundation/walletd/README.md

 ### Command Line Flags
 ```
+Usage:
+    walletd [flags] [action]

+Run 'walletd' with no arguments to start the blockchain node and API server.

+Actions:
+    version     print walletd version
+    seed        generate a recovery phrase
+    mine        run CPU miner
+Flags:
   -addr string
         p2p address to listen on (default ":9981")
   -bootstrap
         attempt to bootstrap the network (default true)
+  -debug
+        enable debug mode with additional profiling and mining endpoints
   -dir string
         directory to store node state in (default "/Users/n8maninger/Downloads/walletd-tmp")
   -http string
         address to serve API on (default "localhost:9980")
+  -http.public
+        disables auth on endpoints that should be publicly accessible when running walletd as a service
   -index.batch int
         max number of blocks to index at a time.
-Increasing this will increase scan speed, but also increase memory and cpu usage. (default 64)
+Increasing this will increase scan speed, but also increase memory and cpu usage. (default 1000)
   -index.mode string
         address index mode (personal, full, none) (default "full")
   -network string
         network to connect to (default "mainnet")
   -upnp
         attempt to forward ports and discover IP with UPnP
 ```

 ### YAML